SagarBiswas-MultiHAT/2FA-Auth/README.md

 ### B) Sign in (Password + optional 2FA)

 1. Enter email + password
-2. If you enabled a verification method, you’ll be asked to complete one of:
+2. If we enabled verification/s method(max 2 method can be enabled), we’ll be asked to complete one of:
    - Email OTP (4 digits)
    - Authenticator TOTP (6 digits)
    - Backup code (one-time)

 ### C) Dashboard

-After sign-in you can toggle:
+After sign-in we can toggle:

 - **2FA (Email)**
 - **Authenticator (TOTP)**
 - **Backup codes**

-You can also open **Account settings**.
+We can also open **Account settings**.

 ### D) Account settings